Symptoms can depend on how quickly a leukaemia (also spelt leukemia) develops. You should see your GP if you notice any of these leukaemia symptoms.

 Slower growing leukaemias such as chronic lymphocytic leukaemia (CLL) and chronic myeloid leukaemia (CML) may cause no symptoms in the early stages.
 They may be discovered by chance after a routine blood test.
 If you do have symptoms, these may be mild and develop gradually.
 The symptoms can be confused with the symptoms of more common illnesses, such as flu.

 Faster growing leukaemias such as acute myeloid leukaemia (AML) or acute lymphoblastic leukaemia (ALL) are more likely to cause symptoms that appear over a few weeks.
 People often feel ill quite quickly.
+Most symptoms of acute leukaemia are caused by leukaemia cells filling the bone marrow.
+This means healthy blood cells do not move into the blood as normal.

 If you have any of the following symptoms, you should always tell your doctor and have them checked.
 But remember, these symptoms can also be caused by many other illnesses.